-As was just noted during the April 25-29, 2002 treaty fishery, it is also critical to maintain near constant flow conditions during the fishery, because changes in pool flows, even with stable pool conditions, causes 1) nets to sag and drift shorewards and 2) disruption to shoreline eddy conditions and velocities important to successful harvest.
+As was noted during the April 25-29, 2002 treaty fishery, it is also critical to maintain near constant flow conditions during the fishery, because changes in pool flows, even with stable pool conditions, causes 1) nets to sag and drift towards shore and 2) disruption to shoreline eddy conditions and velocities important to successful harvest.
 The loss of fishing opportunity during the extremely limited treaty fishery cannot be replaced.

-Much of the tribal fishers' income and food is generated during the brief treaty fishing season, thus, any delays or disruptions to their fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources and cultural practices.
+Much of the tribal fishers' income and food is generated during the brief treaty fishing season, thus, any delays or disruptions to their fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources, and cultural practices.

 Implementing this request will insure that the Federal operating agencies meet their federal trust responsibilities to the Columbia Basin treaty tribes.
-If this SOR cannot be accommodated, CRITFC's member tribes request a detailed written response from the federal operators with justification by May 1, 2002, before the fishery begins on May 2.
+If this SOR cannot be accommodated, CRITFC's member tribes request a detailed written response from the federal operators, with justification, by Friday May 10th, 2002.